75-year-old Mattoon man charged with possession of cocaine

 The police said that Dyson handed the baggies to the passenger while they were stopped.

-Dyson has post $1,500 bail and been released.
+Dyson has posted $1,500 bail and been released.
 A preliminary hearing is set for Oct.
 25.

 PHOTOS: 2021 JG-TC mugshot gallery